NEW ZEALAND MARINE LIFE FACTS

 Around 20 alien species of freshwater fish have been introduced since European settlement and include; Trout, Salmon, Koi Carp, Catfish, Tench, Rudd and Perch.

-controls the world’s 4th largest coastal fishing zone.
+New Zealand controls the world’s 4th largest coastal fishing zone.

 This Exclusive Economic Zone (EEZ) produces about 1% of the world's catch.